 - c.
-The chairman of a committeeor may convene an extraordinary meeting of the committee at any time. - d.
-If the chairman of a committee does not call an extraordinary meeting within 7 days of having been requested by to do so by 2 members of the committee, any 2 members of the committee may convene an extraordinary meeting of the committee.
+The Chair of a committee may convene an extraordinary meeting of the committee at any time. - d.
+If the Chair of a committee does not call an extraordinary meeting within 7 days of having been requested by to do so by 2 members of the committee, any 2 members of the committee may convene an extraordinary meeting of the committee.